sgjava/javauio/periphery/README.md

 * `reboot`

 ## Armbian I2C frequency
-On the NanoPi Duo you can change I2c frequency.
+On the Armbian you can change I2c frequency.
 Seems only 100 KHz and 400 KHz is supported by kernel.
+Here we do it on the NanoPi Duo.
 * Use same steps as above to copy dtb and edit it.
 * `sudo nano sun8i-h2-plus-nanopi-duo.dts`
     * Search for `i2c@` sections and add 400 KHz clock frequency.